TalhaNazir7/TalhaNazir7/README.md

 # 💫 About Me:
 <br>I am a Web Developer with 1+ year of experience building responsive and scalable web applications using React.js, JavaScript, Tailwind CSS, and Material UI.
-<br>I contributed to the development and delivery of PlayNow, a production-grade sports booking platform, where I worked on booking systems, payment integrations, real-time workflows, and technical SEO optimization.
-<br>I am passionate about building high-performance digital products and continuously expanding my expertise in full-stack software development.<br>
+I contributed to the development and delivery of PlayNow, a production-grade sports booking platform, where I worked on booking systems, payment integrations, real-time workflows, and technical SEO optimization.
+I am passionate about building high-performance digital products and continuously expanding my expertise in full-stack software development.<br>

 ## 🌐 Socials: